ermtl/Open-Source-Ventilator/OpenSourceVentilator/README.md

    File /libraries/BMP180MI/src/BMP180TwoWire.h

-As I become aware of other libraries used, they will be added to this list.
+As I become aware of other libraries used in the project, they will be added to this list.